vippsas/zeroeventhub/SPEC.md

 of data this is a legitimate advantage of Event Hub; Event Hub helps distribute the load of reading events.

-We are not aware of any usecases in Vipps where the load makes this relevant.

 Note also that Azure SQL databases have read-only replicas that can take this load; in the case of Azure SQL Hyperscale you can scale those to any number and even dedicate them to certain consumers.